prometheus/prometheus/docs/configuration/alerting_rules.md

 # Alerting rules

-Alerting rules allow you to define alert conditions based on Prometheus expression language expressions and to send notifications about firing alerts to an external service.
-Whenever the alert expression results in one or more vector elements at a given point in time, the alert counts as active for these elements' label sets.
+You can use alerting rules to set alert conditions based on Prometheus expression language expressions and to send notifications to an external service when alerts are fired.
+When the alert expression produces one or more vector items at a given moment, the alert is considered active for the label sets of these elements.

 ### Defining alerting rules